-What are the best space games on PC?
-That’s a big, galaxy-size question.
-Developers have been churning out space adventures since the ‘70s, and with everyone getting excited about Jupiter, and with Kickstarter and crowdfunding allowing studios to strike out alone, we’re currently just a little bit obsessed with what's beyond our little blue and green marble.
+Trying to pick out the best PC space games is a galaxy-sized question.
+Developers have been churning out space adventures since the ‘70s, and with everyone getting excited about Jupiter, and with Kickstarter and crowdfunding allowing studios to strike out alone, we’re currently just a teensy bit obsessed with what’s beyond our little blue and green marble.

 Star Trek Online

 In movies and online, Star Trek has come a long way in a comparatively short space of time, though arguably it’s the initially troubled MMO that’s had the longest journey.
-Ravaged a little upon release for effectively being a bad fit, the game has ended up filling its replica uniform rather well, even if it remains non-regulation for the most part.
+Ravaged a little upon release for effectively being a bad fit, Star Trek Online has ended up filling its replica uniform rather well, even if it remains non-regulation for the most part.

 It’s helpful to think of Star Trek Online not just as a game that manages to capture the spirit of the Roddenberry-enforced universe – with its pioneering forays into the unknown, tactical one-on-one battles, and meeting with curious aliens with an abiding love for human history – but as being part of an online fan convention.
 Players display their affiliations for TOS, TNG, or DS9, indulge their series knowledge and take part in various games on the side, namely via structured away team missions and battles in space.
 Being a game funded by microtransactions, you can also buy loads of tat, but the point is that Star Trek Online is not so much a sim for gamers who like Star Trek, but a hang-out for Star Trek fans who like to game.